 BRAZILIAN NATIONAL PARK OF SERRA DA CANASTRA INDEX

-The Serra da Canastra National Park in Brazil was created in 1972 and has officially 70,000 hectares, despite the initial plan for 200,000 hectares.
-The families who lived in the area had to be expropriated and the process was very delicate, with many people even declaring that they had never received compensation for their land.
-It’s worth talking to the locals, especially the older ones, to hear a little of their stories.
+The Serra da Canastra National Park in Brazil was created in 1972.
+It has officially 70,000 hectares, despite the initial plan for 200,000 hectares.
+The families who lived in the area had to be expropriated and the process was very delicate.
+Up to date, many people said they had never received compensation for their land.
+It’s worth talking with the locals, especially the older ones, to hear a little of their stories.

-On the other hand, after being turned into a national park, the Serra da Canastra became an environmental preservation area and you will find there several types of plants and animals unique to the region, roaming freely and safely.
-The biome of the region, known as cerrado, is really impressive and we were fascinated with the biodiversity of Serra da Canastra National Park.
+On the other hand, after being turned into a national park, the Serra da Canastra became an environmental preservation area.
+You will find here several types of plants and animals unique to the region, roaming freely and safely.
+The biome of the region, known as cerrado, is really impressive.
+In fact, we were fascinated by the biodiversity of Serra da Canastra National Park.
 During our visit to the upper part of the park, we had the opportunity to see maned wolves, giant anteaters, carcarás birds, owls and much more.

 Entrance to Serra da Canastra Park costs approximately R$ 11 (R$ 5.50 half) and can only be paid in cash.
 During some holidays, there is a requirement to schedule the visit.

-BEST TIME TO TRAVEL TO SERRA DA CANASTRA: April to October, dry season, is the best time to visit the Serra da Canastra National Park in Brazil.
-In other months, rain is frequent and can greatly disrupt the trip, especially considering the poor condition of some roads.
+From April to October, which is the dry season, is the best time to visit the Serra da Canastra National Park in Brazil.
+In other months though, rain is frequent and can greatly disrupt the trip, especially considering the poor condition of some roads.